ocsf/examples/encodings/README.md

 process, but also inform others as to when a particular encoding might be useful to adopt.

+One use case to be sure to cover is _bundling_; primarily a transport encoding, bundling is the mechanism by which multiple OCSF events are encoded into a single message at the underlying transport layer.

 ### Primitive Data Types

 Map the OCSF primitive data types to those available in the encoding.